MicrosoftDocs/learn/learn-pr/wwl-azure/implement-canary-releases-dark-launching/includes/3-examine-traffic-manager.md

  -  **Multivalue**: Select MultiValue for Traffic Manager profiles that can only have IPv4/IPv6 addresses as endpoints.
 When a query is received for this profile, all healthy endpoints are returned.
  -  **Subnet**: Select the Subnet traffic-routing method to map sets of end-user IP address ranges to a specific endpoint within a Traffic Manager profile.
 The endpoint returned will be mapped for that request's source IP address when a request is received.

-When we look at the options the traffic manager offers, the most used option for Continuous Delivery is routing traffic based on weights.
+When we look at the options the Traffic Manager offers, the most used option for Continuous Delivery is routing traffic based on weights.

 > [!NOTE]
 > Traffic is only routed to endpoints that are currently available.